The Architecture of Magic

 Fantasy often treats magic as an infinite well, constrained only by a wizard's mental stamina or arbitrary cooldowns.
 In The Ice Beneath, I wanted to ground the arcane in cold, hard numbers.
 The Sanatorium operates less like a Hogwarts and more like the IRS crossed with an energy cartel.

-When you cast a spell, you aren't just waving a wand—you are incurring a debt.
+When you cast a spell, you aren't just waving a wand.
+You are incurring a debt.
 The caloric cost is immediate and visceral.
 This limitation drives the entire plot.
 Men like Lucien Glacisse aren't just powerful; they are highly efficient auditors in a system teetering on bankruptcy.

 The 'Mana Rush' isn't a magical awakening; it's hyperinflation.
 And the Crown is scrambling to balance the books before the people realize the currency is worthless.